nemmusu/bad-usb-arduino/README.md

-# BadArduino: Executing Commands on Windows with Arduino
+# Bad USB: Executing Commands on Windows with Arduino

 This project is a demonstrative example of how to use an Arduino device to send predefined commands to a computer.
 The code shows how to simulate keystrokes and send commands to PowerShell using Arduino's keyboard emulation capabilities, with the `Keyboard.h` library.